Archive

 Making Panoramas

-In my trip to San Francisco, I had the chance to see many beautiful things.
+In my trip to San Francisco, unhealthy I had the chance to see many beautiful things.
 And I wanted to be able to remember them and show them to my friends and family.

 San Francisco Seen Form Twin Peaks Park